How To Answer “What Motivates You?” (With Examples)

-During a job interview, employers may ask a mix of straightforward and open-ended questions.
+During a job interview, employers will likely ask both straightforward and open-ended questions.
 Usually, open-ended questions are used to better understand your personality, work style and qualifications and identify whether you would be a good fit for the role, team and culture.
 “What motivates you?” is a popular open-ended question that you should be ready to answer.